-Patients and Methods — We used administrative data from the province of Ontario, Canada to identify all men >66 years who underwent their first TURP/PVP between 2003-2016.
-Our primary exposure was type of procedure (PVP or electrosurgical TURP).
-Our primary outcome was need for repeat TURP/PVP.
-The primary analysis was an adjusted marginal Cox model approach, which accounted for clustering of patients within surgeons; adjusted hazard ratios (aHR) or odds ratios (aOR) and 95% confidence intervals are reported.
+Patients and Methods — We used administrative data from the province of Ontario, Canada, to identify all men aged >66 years who underwent their first electrosurgical-TURP/PVP between 2003 and 2016.
+Our primary exposure was type of procedure (PVP or electrosurgical-TURP).
+Our primary outcome was need for repeat surgical treatment.
+The primary analysis was an adjusted marginal Cox model approach, which accounted for clustering of patients within surgeons; adjusted hazard ratios (aHRs) or odds ratios (aORs) and 95% confidence intervals (CIs) are reported.

-Results — We identified 52,748 men: 6,838 (13%) underwent PVP, and 45,910 (87%) underwent electrosurgical TURP.
-Median age was similar, and PVP became more common with time.
-Compared to the PVP group, more patients in the electrosurgical group had prior gross hematuria or urinary retention, and fewer had used anticoagulants, alpha blockers, or 5-alpha reductase inhibitors.
-The need for repeat TURP/PVP was significantly higher among men who had a PVP (aHR 1.57, CI 1.38-1.78, absolute risk difference +2.3%).
-PVP was also associated with a slightly higher risk of return to the emergency room within 30 days (aOR 1.11, CI 1.01-1.22) and a significantly lower risk of blood transfusion (aOR 0.24, CI 0.16-0.37); the majority of PVP cases were done as a <24hr stay (73%) versus electrosurgical TURP (7%).
+Results — We identified 52 748 men: 6838 (13%) underwent PVP, and 45 910 (87%) underwent electrosurgical-TURP.
+The median age was similar, and PVP became more common with time.
+Compared to the PVP group, more patients in the electrosurgical-TURP group had prior gross haematuria or urinary retention, and fewer had used anticoagulants, alpha-blockers, or 5alpha-reductase inhibitors.
+The need for repeat surgical treatment was significantly higher amongst men who had PVP (aHR 1.57, 95% CI 1.38-1.78; absolute risk difference +2.3%).
+PVP was also associated with a slightly higher risk of return to the emergency room within 30 days (aOR 1.11, 95% CI 1.01-1.22) and a significantly lower risk of blood transfusion (aOR 0.24, CI 0.16-0.37); the majority of PVP cases were done with a <24 h stay (73%) vs electrosurgical-TURP (7%).